Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Off-Shell Nilpotent Symmetries of the Target Space Variables and CF-Type Restriction: MBTSA

 where the general (1, 2)-dimensional supermanifold is parameterized by a bosonic (i.e. evolution) coordinate $ \tau$ and a pair of Grassmannian variables $(\theta, \bar\theta)$ that satisfy: $\theta^2 = \bar\theta^2 = 0, \, \theta\,\bar\theta + \bar\theta\,\theta = 0$.
+In the above diffeomorphism transformation, the function $f (\tau)$ is any arbitrary function of the evolution parameter $\tau$ such that it is {\it finite} at $\tau = 0$ and vanishes-off at $\tau = \pm \infty$.
+In other words, $f(\tau)$ is a {\it physically} well-defined function of $\tau$.
 It is worth pointing out that the coefficients of the Grassmannian variables $(\theta, \bar\theta)$, in Eq.
 (35), are nothing but the fermionic (i.e. $C^2 = {\bar C}^2 = 0, \, C\,\bar C + \bar C\,C = 0$) (anti-)ghost variables $(\bar C)\,C$ of the (anti-)BRST symmetry transformations (20) and (21) corresponding to the infinitesimal reparameterization symmetry transformations (2).
 In other words, the infinitesimal reparameterization bosonic transformation parameter $\epsilon(\tau)$ has been replaced by the fermionic (anti-)ghost variables $(\bar C)C$ of the (anti-)BRST symmetry transformations.
-This has been done purposely, in view of the fact that, in an earlier work (see e.g. [10-12]), it has been established that the translational generators $(\partial_\theta, \partial_{\bar\theta})$, along the Grassmannian directions $(\theta, \bar\theta)$, are intimately connected with the nilpotent (anti-)BRST transformations $s_{(a)b}$ in the {\it ordinary} space.
+This has been done purposely in view of the fact that in earlier works (see e.g. [10-12]), it has been established that the translational generators $(\partial_\theta, \partial_{\bar\theta})$, along the Grassmannian directions $(\theta, \bar\theta)$, are intimately connected with the nilpotent (anti-)BRST transformations $s_{(a)b}$ in the {\it ordinary} space.
 In other words, we have already taken into account $s_{ab}\,\tau = - \,\bar C, s_b\,\tau = -\,C$ which are the generalization of the {\it classical} infinitesimal 1D diffeomorphism symmetry transformation: $\delta_r\,\tau = -\,\epsilon(\tau)$ to its {\it quantum} counterparts $(s_{(a)\,b})$ within the framework of BRST formalism.
 It is worthwhile to point out that the secondary variable $h(\tau)$ of the expansion (37) has to be determined from {\it other} consistency conditions which we elaborate in our forthcoming paragraphs.

 According to the basic tenets of MBTSA, we have to {\it generalize} {\it all} the ordinary variables of the Lagrangians (24) onto the (1, 2)-dimensional supermanifold as {\it their} counterparts supervariables where the {\it generalization} of the 1D diffeomorphism transformation [cf. Eq.
 (35)] has to be incorporated (in a suitable fashion) into the expressions for the supervariables.
 For instance, we shall have the following generalization as far as the {\it generic} target space variable $s_\mu(\tau)$ [cf. Eq.
 (22)] is concerned, namely;